-Most of us now know that sugar is not good for us.
+Most of us now know that refined sugar is not good for us.
 In recent years, we have learned that sugar not only contributes to weight gain and oral caries (cavities), but that it also contributes significantly to diabetes and heart disease.
 However, the scary thing is that these side effects are just the tip of the sugary iceberg.

 This culprit can now be linked to problems with the liver (as significant as the damage caused by alcohol, in some cases), as high amounts of fructose can get stuck in the organ and not be eliminated.
 Sugar can also cause hyperactivity and attention-deficit problems in children – one of many reasons that most schools across Canada have removed soda machines and are offering healthier, low-sugar alternatives for lunches and snacks. **Beware of zero calorie drinks filled with aspartame, this is another disaster waiting to happen.

 How, you may ask?
 Excess sugar can lead to candidiasis (overgrowth of yeast), which can ultimately lead to bacterial infections.
 Bacteria actually love and feed on sugar!
 Ewww…

 So, sugar certainly has the power to wreak havoc on our health.
 As discussed before, at Ki’s Kitchen, we prepare and cook meals that are refined sugar free and low in natural sugars.
 This approach to food helps our many clients who are dealing with diabetes, MS, cancer, and other inflammatory illnesses.

 However, we do believe that the occasional treat is ok, so here are some healthier alternatives to white, refined sugar: